Lollima2/ITEC85-StudyTrack/ENCRYPTION.md

 # Task Encryption Implementation

-This document explains how sensitive task data is encrypted in the StudyTrack application.
+This document explains how sensitive task data is encrypted in the IskoTasks application.

 ## Overview